-- ^e The fruit quantity requirement for the SBP (5 cups/week and a minimum of 1 cup/day). - ^f All grains items (or products) must be whole grain-rich. - ^g All fluid milk must be lowfat (1 percent or less, unflavored) or fat-free (unflavored or flavored). - ^h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
-Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - i Final sodium targets must be met no later than July 1, 2022 (SY2022-2023).
-The second intermediate target must be met no later than SY2017-2018.
-See required intermediate specifications in §210.10(f)(3). - ^j There is no separate meat/meat alternate component in the SBP.
+Half of weekly grains items (or products) must be whole grain-rich.

+- All fluid milk must be lowfat (1 percent or less, unflavored) or fat-free (unflavored or flavored) for ages 6 and older.
+Children 5 and under are only allowed unflavored milk, unless comingled (SP37-2017).
+Operators are required to offer unflavored fluid milk at each meal service. - Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
+Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - Target 1 Sodium will be met through SY2023-2024.
+Target 2 Sodium must be met no later than SY2024-2025.
+See required intermediate specifications in §210.10(f)(3. - There is no separate meat/meat alternate component in the SBP.
 Schools may substitute 1 oz eq of meat/meat alternate for 1 oz eq of grains after the minimum daily grains requirement is met.

 - 4. Five Vegetable Subgroups Are Required

-- a.
-There are five vegetable subgroups that must be offered on a weekly basis at lunch:
+- There are five vegetable subgroups that must be offered on a weekly basis at lunch:

 - (1) Dark green

 - (2) Red/orange

 - (3) Beans/peas (legumes)

 - (4) Starchy

 - (5) Other

-- b.
-Each one must be planned and offered weekly in the quantity required.
+- Each one must be planned and offered weekly in the quantity required.

-- c.
-Each one must be available on all lines if school has multiple lines.
+- Each one must be available on all lines if school has multiple lines.